 On April 3, 2016, Nazanin Zaghari-Ratcliffe was arrested by members of Iran's Revolutionary Guard while attempting to return to the UK from Iran with her then 22-month-old daughter.
-For five years, her husband Richard Ratcliffe and her family have been fighting for her release, and their struggle was spotlighted in a new BBC Panorama investigation.
-On March 7 it was reported that after serving five years in prison and under house arrest at her parents Zaghari-Ratcliffe has been released.
-However, her family's struggle doesn’t end there and she may face further charges.
-Here’s what is happening with Nazanin Zaghari-Ratcliffe right now.
+For five years, her husband Richard Ratcliffe and her family have been fighting for her release.
+On March 7, 2021, it was reported that, after serving five years in prison and under house arrest at her parents, Zaghari-Ratcliffe had been released. .
+However, just a few days afterwards, on April 26, she found out her sentence had been extended by another year, and has since lost another appeal for release by an Iranian court in October.
+As Richard Ratcliffe’s vows to continue his hunger-strike in support of his detained wife, here’s what is happening with Nazanin Zaghari-Ratcliffe right now.

 Who Is Nazanin Zaghari-Ratcliffe?